FUB-HCC/hcds-winter-2020/assignments/A2_ReproducibilityWorkflow/alsc/blog.md

 ----

 ## R2 - Reflection
-> Book: The Practice of Reproducible Research
+> Book: The Practice of Reproducible Research (Chapter 2 and 3)

 ### 🗨️&nbsp; "How does the reading inform your understanding of human centered data science?"
-At least 2-3 full sentences.
+_Describe in at least 2-3 full sentences._

 ### ❓&nbsp; Questions
+_List at least 1 question (full sentence) that this reading raised in your mind, and say why._

 1. ...
 1. ...

-Some text about why ...

 ***

-## A2 - Warm up
+## A2 - Reproducibility Workflow

-* Experiance with using the reproducibility workflow.
+_Briefly describe your experience using the reproducibility workflow._

-### Wikipedia Page View Plot
+### Final Wikipedia Page View Plot

-* Add an image of your plot here and describe what you can see. 🖼️
+_Add an image of your plot here and describe what you can see. 🖼️ _

 #### Challenges
-* Describe what tasks were challenging to you.
+_Describe what tasks were challenging to you._
-* What was surprising, what did you learn? 😮
+_What was surprising, what did you learn? 😮 _